-FWAS maintains two separate dark-sky observing sites in Texas (aka "dark sites").
-Each has its unique observing properties and characteristics.
-These dark sites that are manitained by volunteer club members afford members private, secure, dark locations from which to observe and explore the hobby of amateur astronomy.
-We encourage all members to go out and use these site as often as you like.
+FWAS maintains a dark-sky observing site (aka "dark site") west of Fort Worth.
+This dark site is manitained by volunteer club members and affords members a private, secure, dark location from which to observe and explore the hobby of amateur astronomy.
+We encourage all members to go out and use this remote site as often as you can.

-FWAS owns four 10-inch Dobsonians, two 12-inch Dobsonians, one 14.5-inch Dobsonian and a 19.5-inch equatorial fork newtonian (this one is permanently housed at the dark site), as well as eyepieces and other equipment, all of which are available for membersí use at our dark sites.
+FWAS also owns four 10-inch Dobsonians, two 12-inch Dobsonians, one 14.5-inch Dobsonian and a 19.5-inch equatorial fork newtonian (this one is permanently housed at the dark site), as well as eyepieces and other equipment for observing, all of which are available for our members to use at our dark site.

-The dark site is open to all current FWAS members at all times throughout the year.
-On special occassions, FWAS holds large club events such as Novice Nights for members new to the hobby wanting to learn more about their equipment and observing techniques, as well as events such as Messier Marathons, Meteor Shower observing sessions, etc. The club also holds several club picnics at the site throughout the year, which includes good food cooked on site and brought by members, and encourages socializing early in the evening before sunset, with all the members before the actual observing begins at sundown.
+The site is open to all current FWAS members at all times throughout the year.
+On special occassions, FWAS holds club events such as Novice Nights, for members new to the hobby wanting to learn more about their equipment and observing techniques, as well as events such as Messier Marathons, Meteor Shower observing sessions, etc. The club also holds club picnics at the site throughout the year, which includes food cooked on site and brought by members, and encourages socializing early in the evening before sunset, with all the members before the actual observing begins at sundown.

-During the spring, we often hold a Messier Marathon at one of our closer dark sites.
+As mentioned above, during the spring, we often hold a Messier Marathon at the dark site.
 These are fun, friendly competitions between members to see who can find the most objects from the Messier list of deep sky objects.

-FWAS also has use of a 36 acre property about 100 miles WSW of downtown Ft.
-Worth, that formerly was used by the UNT astronomy department.
-FWAS now has free use and development of the property for our club purposes.
-Along with other equipment, our largest telescope, the "Ed Calvert" memorial 19.5 inch equatorial newtonian telescope is now housed permanently at this location and will be in its own observatory building and is available for all member use.
+FWAS uses a remote 36 acre wilderness property about 2 hours (approx 100 miles) WSW outside of the downtown Ft.
+Worth Metroplex area.
+This was formerly used by the UNT astronomy department for their observation site.
+FWAS has open use and development of the property for our club purposes.
+Along with other equipment, our largest telescope, the "Ed Calvert" memorial 19.5 inch equatorial newtonian (donatated to the club), is now mounted permanently here and is housed in its own observatory building and is available for all member use.

 NOTE: Overnight camping IS ALLOWED at this site (due to it's remoteness).
 However, there is no running water or plumbed restrooms at this site.
 However there is an indoor solar powered composting toilet available.
 FWAS has small solar power station with USB, 12VDC, and 115VAC power electricity available.

 (refresh page to rotate through photos)